Master of Science

 - The ability to pursue lifelong learning activities, which will allow them to successfully adapt to evolving technologies throughout their professional careers.

-Stakeholders Reports for the Master of Science in Computer Science
+Stakeholders Report for the Master of Science in Computer Science

 The Department of Computer Science awards the degree of Master of Science with a major in computer science.
 The degree is distinguished on the basis of relative diversity and concentration of curricula.
 The Master of Science degree is granted to students who pursue a more concentrated cluster of topics leading to a master's thesis.